Overview

 1. Preference questions

-Positive feedback: Our users love these questions!
+Positive: Our users love these

-Prior to testing, there were concerns about the onboarding's length.
-However, none of the tested users raised this issue, indicating their strong interest in preference questions.
+However, none of the tested users raised this issue, indicating their strong

-Negative feedback: Users struggle with decision-making
+Negative: Users struggle with

-Some users find it challenging to identify their top movies/TV shows when asked because they can't decide immediately.
+Some users find it challenging to identify their top movies/TV shows when

 Iteration